Inference for Large-Scale Linear Systems with Known Coefficients: Simulations with a Mixed Logit Model

-and the right endpoint is the solution to its maximization counterpart.
+and the right endpoint is equal to its maximization counterpart.

 Figure \ref{fig:idsets} depicts $ \mathbb{A}^{\star}(t,\bar w|P)$ as a function of $t$ for $\bar{w} = 1$.
 The outer and inner bands depict the identified set when the support of $W$ has four and sixteen points, respectively, while the solid line indicates the distribution under the actual data generating process.
-The identified sets are non-trivial and widen with the number of support points for the unobservable, $V$, as indexed by $d$.
+The identified sets are non-trivial and widen with the number of support points $d$ for the unobservable $V$.
 For $d = 16$, the bounds when $W$ has sixteen support points are narrow, but numerically distinct from a point.
-This is because the system of moment equations that defines $\mathbb{X}^{\star}(P)$, while known to be nonsingular in principle, is sufficiently close to singular to matter for floating point arithmetic.
-That is, there are many values of $x$ that satisfy these equations up to machine precision.
+This is because the system of moment equations that defines $\mathbb{X}^{\star}(P)$, while known to be nonsingular in principle, is sufficiently close to singular to matter numerically.